-Unleaded gas is widely available in Belize, at about U.S $5.50 a gallon (2016 price).
-Leaded is a few cents less, and diesel about as expensive as leaded – go figure that one out (though in some areas such as Punta Gorda, Toledo it is more expensive.)
-Skilled mechanics are few and far between, although you can get a tire changed almost anywhere.
+Unleaded gas is widely available in Belize, at about U.S $5.06 a gallon (BZ$10.13 2017 price).
+Premium is at U.S. $5.96, and diesel at U.S. $4.81 Skilled mechanics are few and far between, although you can get a tire changed almost anywhere.
 At all gas stations, someone will come out and pump gas for you, and there’s no need to tip.
 All night gas stations require the driver to exit the vehicle, pay at a secure window, and pump gas themselves.
 Local gas stations accept BZ or U.S. dollars, and sometimes credit cards.

 Miles or Kilometers?

 Like the U.S., Belize has rejected the metric system.
 Distances are given in miles, and gas is sold by the U.S. gallon.
 However, some Japanese-made rental cars have speed and distance shown in kilometers only, a source of confusion on local mile-denominated roads.
 You occasionally see a speed limit sign, but there is little if any traffic law enforcement.
 Local drivers, to be charitable, are not always the best in the world.
 Sleeping Policemen is the local name for speed-breaker bumps deployed to slow traffic coming into residential areas.
 In many cases, you’ll get no advance warning about the bumps, but expect them as you enter any town or village.